4d/4d-for-ios/docs/Listform-SvgFileCustomTemplate.md

 ![Template svg file](assets/custom-listform/template-svg-file.png)

-Open this file with your favorite code editor.
+Open the template.svg file with your favorite code editor.

 Let’s focus on the different parts of your svg file and what you'll need to edit.